julo15/julo15.github.io/resume.md

 ## Objective

 * I'm a lead mobile and frontend developer specializing in  React, Angular, TypeScript and Android.
-* My strongest interest lies in building beautiful and robust teams and user experiences
+* My strongest interest lies in building enjoyable and robust teams and user experiences

 ## Skill Set
 * Typescript, React, Angular